istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 Istio 1.5 introduces [`PeerAuthentication`](/docs/reference/config/security/todo-link/) and [`RequestAuthentication`](/docs/reference/config/security/todo-link/), which are replacing the alpha version of the Authentication API.
 For more information about how to use the new API, see the [authentication policy](/docs/tasks/security/authentication/authn-policy) tutorial.

-* After you upgrade Istio, your alpha authentication policies remain in place until you replace them with the equivalent `PeerAuthentication` and `RequestAuthentication`.
+* After you upgrade Istio, your alpha authentication policies remain in place and being used.
+You can gradually replace them with the equivalent `PeerAuthentication` and `RequestAuthentication`.
+The new policy will take over the old policy in the scope it is defined.
 We recommend starting with workload-wide (the most specific scope), then namespace-wide, and finally mesh-wide.
 * After you replace policies for workload, namespace, and mesh, you can safely remove the alpha authentication policies.
 To delete the alpha policies, use this command:

 {{< text bash >}}